 - As a gauge for evaluating the academic integrity climate on campus.

-*NEW!* Flowchart for responding to suspected academic dishonesty available here.
+A flowchart for responding to suspected academic dishonesty is available here.

 Tips to Promote Academic Integrity in the Classroom